sgarnica1/ml-lung-cancer-classification/README.md

 ### Upgraded Model Performance
-After training for **20 epochs**, the first model demonstrated solid performance on both the validation and test datasets.
+After training for **20 epochs**, the upgraded model demonstrated solid performance on both the validation and test datasets.
 Below are the key metrics:

 - **Training Accuracy**: 91.71%
 - **Validation Accuracy**: 94.83%